-The 4 Best Sketchbooks for Markers Today | Architecture Lab
+2 Best Sketchbook For Markers | Reviews + Guide

 - Might bleed if you apply colors too thickly

-As an artists, you must know how important it is to choose your sketchbooks well.
-After all, it will not only go on to affect the quality of your work, but also your comfort and growth as an artist.
+As an artist, you must know how important it is to choose your sketchbooks well.
+After all, it will not only go on to affect the quality of your work but also your comfort and growth as an artist.
 So, while choosing art supplies for your work, whether you are a professional artist or just starting out, it is important to do your research and make an informed decision.

 A lot of factors come into play when choosing a sketchbook, especially if you are going to use markers or mixed media.
 Some of them have been discussed below to help you choose your supplies well:

 Your choice of medium has a lot of say when you are getting a new sketchbook.
 Are you going to use a pencil?
 Ink?
 Charcoal?
-Markers?
+Alcohol-based markers?
 Mixed media?
 While heavy pages are good for almost everything on the list, markers and mixed media demand a bit more from your sketchbook.

 So, if you are known to work with those media or are planning on doing so, make sure you choose sketchbooks with heavy sheets that are both bleed-proof and no-show.
 If you don’t, you will be stuck using blotting paper and tearing out ruined pages for quite a while.

-Whether you are left or right handed can also determine which sketchbook you should go for.
-Spiral bound notebooks are usually easier to use while sketching with markers and mixed media because they lie completely flat.
-But before buying a spiral bound sketchbook, check if the side the binding clashes with your dominant hand side or not.
+Whether you are left or right-handed can also determine which sketchbook you should go for.
+Spiral-bound notebooks are usually easier to use while sketching with markers and mixed media because they lie completely flat.
+But before buying a spiral-bound sketchbook, check if the side of the binding clashes with your dominant hand side or not.

 It will obviously not be fun if you are left-handed and accidentally buy a book that’s bound on the left side.
 It will constantly press against your wrist and cause a lot of discomfort while sketching.